seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 `EXECUTOR-INSTRUCTIONS.md` is Architect-owned and arrives by Boss upload, so it became contract **v15** instead, and a row pointing at a TZ that will never exist would have failed the audit's own set-difference check between `CryptoTZ/` and `CryptoReports/`.
+`-f` moved because TZ-24 closed the §6a discovery question in the negative, and §10 and §11 carried it as open.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
 The Executor matches each anchor as an exact substring against the